Chainflow/solana-mission-control/INSTRUCTIONS.md

 ### Grafana Dashboards

-The repo provides five dashboards
+The repo provides three dashboards

 1. Validator Monitoring Metrics - Displays the validator metrics which are calculated and stored in prometheus.
 2. System Metrics - Displays the metrics related to your validator server on which this tool is hosted on.
-3. Summary - Displays a quick overview of heimdall, bor and system metrics.
+3. Summary - Displays a quick overview of validator monitoring metrics and system metrics.

-Information on all the dashboards can be found [here](./docs/dashboard-desc.md).
+Information of all the dashboards can be found [here](./docs/dashboard-desc.md).

 ## How to import these dashboards in your Grafana installation